zvanderbosch/nightskies_fork/README.md

 Below are a few common issues that have been encountered during installation or during initial attempts at executing the processing pipeline:

-1. SSL Certificate Errors during
+1. SSL Certificate Errors during package installation or when downloading online content:
-   - Try installing the pip-system-certs python package:
+   - Try installing the pip-system-certs python package, using the `--cert` command-line-argument if needed to pass in a certificate file:
       - `pip install pip-system-certs`
+      - `pip install pip-system-certs --cert="path/to/DOIRootCA.cer"`
-2. lxml DLL error when running arcpy commands
+2. lxml DLL error when running arcpy commands:
    - Try uninstalling and re-installing the lxml python package, making note of which version (e.g. 5.1.0) of lxml is being used:
       - `pip uninstall lxml`
       - `pip install lxml==5.1.0`